 While silver bullion comes in several different forms, all of these products are priced at a premium over spot.

 Finding a place that will sell you quality silver bars, rounds, and coins at a fair price isn’t hard if you know what to look for.
-Turn to a bullion dealer who receives high marks by the Better Business Bureau.
 Also, look for one that is a member of the Industry Council for Tangible Assets—a leading organization for the world’s premier bullion dealers.

 You can always check out our silver and gold spot price charts for the latest precious metals prices by following the links herein.